praveenkannan/praveenkannan.github.io/_posts/2025-05-08-understand-rag-vectors-llms-with-simple-example.md

 robots: noindex, nofollow
 ---

-# From Search to Smart Answers: Understanding RAG, Vectors, and LLMs

 ## Introduction

 As I've been learning about AI systems, I discovered that traditional search capabilities often fall short when users need contextual understanding rather than keyword matching.
 Through my studies and experiments, I found that combining **Retrieval-Augmented Generation (RAG)**, **vector embeddings**, and **Large Language Models (LLMs)** creates something truly powerful that transforms how search works.